It was not a language that made man emerge from the animal kingdom, but its mathematization.

 mystical mystical real - theistic Mystics

-mystical real mystical - agnostic Mystics
+mystical real mystical - realistic agnostic Mystics

 mystical mystical mystical - trialistic Mystics